 The 6% is the target rate, and Bondora has consistently maintained it.
 However, it is not guaranteed in the way a fixed-term bank deposit would be.
 The rate could theoretically change if loan performance deteriorates significantly.

 Interest is calculated and credited to your account daily.
 You can see the exact amount earned each day in your dashboard.
-The interest compounds automatically since it is added to your balance.
+Since it is added to your balance, it compounds automatically.

 Yes, interest earned through Bondora is generally taxable income.
 The exact tax treatment depends on your country of residence.
 Bondora provides annual tax statements to help with your tax filing.